 If there is an abscess on their head, cheek or mouth, then the lump and the lack of interest in eating could be the first sign something it up

 An abscess when pressed will appears hard and your rabbit will not like you touching this area.

 An abscess is filled with pus.
 Pus is an accumulation of dead white blood cells and the bacteria that is causing the infection.

 Rabbit Check Up

-Abscesses can reoccur and that is why it is important to try to treat them as early as possible.
-Also if they are correctly treated the first time, you can reduce the chance of them appearing.
+An abscess can reoccur again and that is why it is important to treat as early as possible.

 To find out more about Baytol read here.